flutter/website/src/testing/integration-tests/migration.md

 ### Example: Scrolling

-This test is similar to the previous one, but it scrolls down and taps the last item instead.
+This test is similar to the previous test, but it scrolls down and taps the last item instead.

 **flutter_driver**

-To scroll down with `flutter_driver`, you use the `driver.scroll` method.
+To scroll down with `flutter_driver`, use the `driver.scroll` method.

-You must provide the widget where to perform the scrolling action as well as a duration for the scroll.
+You must provide the widget to perform the scrolling action, as well as a duration for the scroll.

-You have to provide also the total offset for the scrolling action.
+You also have to provide the total offset for the scrolling action.

 <?code-excerpt "test_driver/main_test.dart (Test3)"?>
 ```dart